Jazafras/Goddess-Database/readme.md

 don't want to see much output, or DEBUG if you feel cool seeing text scroll up the terminal.
 There will be some expected exceptions.
+==INDEXER==
+Upon execution, the indexer will prompt for a searchterm from the user and return up to 10 goddesses that match the search.